GET-Prog/GET-Prog.github.io/_posts/2021-10-20-hacktober-thiagohoh.md

 The second parameter is a pointer to a string.
 The third which is the lenght of that string.

 Another thing to consider is the inclusion of \015\012, the way the terminal was built a simple \n would not work correctly.
-Becausa of this we need to have a carriage return and a line feed \015\012 in ASCII.
+Because of this we need to have a carriage return and a line feed \015\012 in ASCII.

 The next two functions are the __init and __exit Macros
 ```C